awsdocs/amazon-sagemaker-developer-guide/doc_source/notebook-lifecycle-config.md

 1. Choose **Create configuration**\.

-You can see a list of notebook instance lifecycle configurations you previously created by choosing **Lifecycle configuration** in the Amazon SageMaker console\.
+You can see a list of notebook instance lifecycle configurations you previously created by choosing **Lifecycle configuration** in the SageMaker console\.
 From there, you can view, edit, delete existing lifecycle configurations\.
 You can create a new notebook instance lifecycle configuration by choosing **Create configuration**\.
 These notebook instance lifecycle configurations are available when you create a new notebook instance\.